 Professor, Art & Visual Culture Education

 - Co-edited the 2022 book, “Counternarratives from Asian American Art Educators: Identities, Pedagogies, and Practice Beyond the Western Paradigm,” along with Maria Lim, Oksun Lee and Sandrine Han.
 An e-book is available now, and the hard copy will be out later.
 It’s his second book released this year – and he was the leading editor on both.

 - Received the COMC J. Eugene Grigsby, Jr. Award from the National Art Education Association in spring 2022.
 The Committee on Multiethnic Concerns award honors individuals who have made distinguished contributions to the field of art education in advancing and promoting education, investigation, and celebration of cultural and ethnic heritage within our global community.

-- Co-edited the 2022 book, “A Love Letter to This Bridge Called My Back,” with Prof. Amelia (Amy) Kraehe and Joni Boyd Acuff that honors the 1981 seminal book by Chicana feminist intellectuals Cherríe Moraga and Gloria Anzaldúa, “This Bridge Called My Back: Writings by Radical Women of Color. wilson talked about the book with her other contributors on Oct.
+- Co-edited the 2022 book, “A Love Letter to This Bridge Called My Back,” with Prof. Amelia (Amy) Kraehe and Joni Boyd Acuff.
+It honors the 1981 seminal book by Chicana feminist intellectuals Cherríe Moraga and Gloria Anzaldúa, “This Bridge Called My Back: Writings by Radical Women of Color. wilson talked about the book with her other contributors on Oct.
 21 at the School of Dance’s Stevie Eller theater.
 Photos